 The patient coordinate system is oriented with the positive x-axis towards the patient's left arm, the positive y-axis towards the patient head and the positive z-axis in the anterior direction.
-The coordinate system follows the patient orientation: head first or feet first, supine or prone, decubitus right or decubitus left.
+The coordinate system follows the patient orientation: head first or feet first, supine or prone, decubitus right or decubitus left, and sitting with face towards the front of the chair.
+For sitting, this means that the patient system is leaned backward with the backrest angle.
 In the hierarchy of IEC 61217 coordinate systems, the patient coordinate system has the table top coordinate system as its mother system.

-The RayPlan 2024B dose and the dose difference distributions are all visualized in the patient coordinate system.
-In general, in RayPlan 2024B the patient coordinates are reported as Right-Left, R-L (right-left = x - /+), Inf-Sup, I-S (inferior-superior = y - /+) and Post-Ant, P-A (posterior-anterior = z - /+).
+The RayPlan v2025 dose and the dose difference distributions are all visualized in the patient coordinate system.
+In general, in RayPlan v2025 the patient coordinates are reported as Right-Left, R-L (right-left = x - /+), Inf-Sup, I-S (inferior-superior = y - /+) and Post-Ant, P-A (posterior-anterior = z -/+).